 Additionally, entries were due for the NSS-NT Mission to Mars student contest on March 31, 2017 (some lucky student is winning free registration to Space Camp!
 The winners are announced during the NSS-NT Yuri’s Night 2017 event at the Ft.
 Worth Museum of Science & History on Saturday, April 15, 2017.
 Event details to be announced in a separate post.

-Furthermore, NSS-NT is planning the Texas-Midwest Regional Space Development Conference here in the Metroplex, tentatively in late November 2017, and we may have at least one space celebrity among our speakers.
+Furthermore, NSS-NT is planning the TX-Central Regional Space Development Conference here in the Metroplex, tentatively in late November 2017, and we may have at least one space celebrity among our speakers.
 Event details to be announced.

 If most of the NSS-NT plans are successful, 2017 will be an impressive year for highlighting the coolness of space for the DFW Metroplex, and beyond!
 Want to know more?
 Come to the NSS-NT meeting!